raunaqgupta/wobe-website-demo/about.md

 In 2015, we graduated Ideabox accelerator as top of class out of 7 startups.

-In 2016, we raised our seed funding round with some of the best investors in the world to take our vision to more Indonesians.
+Now, we are taking our vision to all of  Indonesia.

-We believe in local solutions for global issues, and here you'll find our razor focus on Indonesia helps us do this one thing well: be effective and successful in Indonesia
+We believe in local solutions for global issues, and here you'll find our razor focus on Indonesia helps us do this one thing well: be effective and successful in Indonesia.

 ## How Wobe Works

-Wobe provides employment to women in Indonesia by giving them easy access to the selling of prepaid phone airtimes, known locally as pulsa, on their Android devices.
+Wobe provides income-generating opportunities to anyone in Indonesia.
+We do this by giving anyone with a smartphone easy access to the selling of prepaid phone airtimes, known locally as pulsa.
+We are Android-first.

-It consumes very low data usage and works on phones in that category.

 We partner with community and commercial partners like co-ops, micro-finance and non-profits as well as roll out own launch events in order to reach places and women outside of Jakarta.